 Why is that?

-Well, if we open our controller and take a look at the Create (POST) action, we can see the ValidateAntiForgeryToken attribute.
-So, our action expects the anti-forgery token to be provided but we are not doing that, thus the test fails.
-For now (just as temporary solution) we are going to comment out that attribute and run the test again:
+If we open our controller and look at the Create (POST) action, we can see the ValidateAntiForgeryToken attribute.
+Our action expects the anti-forgery token to be provided, but we are not doing that, so the test fails.
+For now (just as a temporary solution), we are going to comment out that attribute and run the test again.

 Now, the test passes.
-As we said this is just a temporary solution.
-There are a couple of steps required to configure Anti-Forgery token in our testing code and in the next article we are going to show you how to do that step by step.
+As we said, this is just a temporary solution.
+There are a couple of steps required to configure the Anti-Forgery token in our testing code, and in the next article, we are going to show you how to do that step by step.
 For now, let’s just continue with another test while the ValidateAntiForgeryToken

 is commented out.